 The least busy time of the year, this season is not for novice campers.
 Winter camping in Denali requires you to be prepared for extreme weather conditions.

 Shoulder (a few weeks each spring and fall)

-This season refers to the time before bus service begins on May 20 each year, and after buses stop running in mid-September.
+This season is more complicated, and refers to the time before bus service begins on May 20 each year, and after buses stop running in mid-September.
 Conditions can vary hugely, so expect snow, rain even though you might only see sunshine!
 In ideal conditions, backpackers can drive up to 30 miles into the park before starting their trip; however, conditions are often not ideal, so be flexible on where you backpack if you come in spring or fall.
 Most main season, or summer, rules are still in effect from April 15 - May 20 and mid-September - October 15, such as the requirement that you store food in a bear resistant food container.

 In summer, there are many people wishing to backpack in the park.
 To prevent any single area from becoming over-crowded, the entire park is divided into 87 sections, or units, and only a certain number of people can camp in a given unit each night.

 The duration of your trip influences where you can (and should) consider camping in Denali.
 Keep in mind how long it takes to get to the park from Anchorage (5 hours by car, 8 hours by train) or Fairbanks (2 hours by car, 4 hours by train).

 It is often smart to plan on at least one day in the entrance-area of Denali before and after your backpacking trip, particularly if you are traveling to / from Anchorage.
 Riley Creek Campground is a convenient place to camp your first and last night in the Denali area.